 There are some things you can do in order to protect yourself from suffering industrial deafness, these are:

-- Your employer is legally bound to provide hearing protection – ensure that it is fitted, worn and maintained correctly.
+- Your employer is legally bound to provide hearing protection and also ensure that it is fitted, worn and maintained correctly.

-- Review whether or not it is possible to lower the noise output of any noisy piece of machinery in the workplace.
+- Review whether or not it is possible to lower the noise output of machinery in the workplace.

 - Limit your exposure time to environments with a higher level noise output where possible.